 NCSI's background screening programs are recognized as the "Standard of Care" in the youth-serving industry.
 NCSI was formed in partnership with the National Council of Youth Sports (NCYS), with the goal of significantly increasing the level of safety for our youth.

 NCSI applies the NCYS Recommended Guidelines to its background screening, focusing its efforts, systems, and expertise directly into seven identified risk factors using multiple vendors to ensure client organizations will meet and exceed due diligence.

 NCSI handles ALL aspects of the screening process from start to finish saving time, money and the legal issues associated with the many liabilities involved in background screening.
 NCSI helps organizations meet and exceed due diligence by navigating them through the complex maze of ethical, legal and financial challenges.

-The USASF offers 2 options for our Organization Members:
+The USASF offers two options for our organization members:

 OPTION 1: Direct Processing

-It is important to note that NCSI will run a re-check on each application on the 12-month anniversary of their initial screening.
-If something in the history of the applicant were to change and NCSI were to issue a red light, the member would no longer be eligible for Professional Membership within the USASF.
+It is important to note that NCSI runs a re-check application on the 12-month anniversary of each applicant's initial screening.
+If something in the applicant's history were to change and NCSI were to issue a red light, the member would no longer be eligible for membership within the USASF.

 After the National Council for Safety Initiatives returns a GREEN LIGHT determination, the applicant must then AUTHORIZE SHARING their determination to the USASF.

 Share from CLUB ACCOUNT (Club Account) to USASF: